 Line 1 - Enter the amount of home mortgage interest paid to acquire, refinance, improve or construct a property that constitutes a qualified residence.
+To claim this deduction you must submit the Informative Return - Mortgage Interest (Form 480.7A).

 Qualified residence means:

-- 1) the principal residence of the taxpayer; - 2) a second residence located in Puerto Rico and used by the taxpayer, or by any other person that has an interest in that property or by any member of his/her family, as a residence for a number of days that exceeds the larger of: - a) 14 days, or - b) 10% of the number of days during the taxable year in which the property has been rented at the rental prevailing market value.
+- 1) the principal residence of the taxpayer; - a second residence located in Puerto Rico and used by the taxpayer, or by any other person that has an interest in that property or by any member of his/her family, as a residence for a number of days that exceeds the larger of: - a) 14 days, or - b) 10% of the number of days during the taxable year in which the property has been rented at the prevailing rental market value.